chase-kretch/AWS-reStart/README.md

   - iconic snake game made using the pyxel engine package
 - stockandforex.py
   - stock and foreign exchange tracker using AlphaVantage API requests
+  - was uploaded to my EC2 instance and ran in the cloud